geodynamics/pylith/docs/user/examples/paraview-python.md

 There are several different ways to run the ParaView Python scripts:

-* Within the ParaView GUI, select `Tools`&#8594;`Python Shell`.
+* Within the ParaView GUI, select `View`&#8594;`Python Shell`.
 Override the default parameters as desired (which we will discuss later in this section).
-Click on the button, and navigate to the select the script you want to run.
+Click on the `Run Script` button, and navigate to the select the script you want to run.
 * From a shell (terminal window) start ParaView from the command line with the `--script=FILENAME` where `FILENAME` is the relative or absolute path to the ParaView Python script.
 Note that this method does not provide a mechanism for overriding the default parameters.
 * Run the ParaView Python script directly from a shell (terminal window) via the command line.